5 Written questions

 5 Matching questions

-- e What people were targeted by the Nazi's during the Holocaust?
+- e What were the consequences of the anti-Semitic laws?

 5 Multiple choice questions